quadstorejs/quadstore-perf/README.md

 density of **~6.5k quads per MB**.
 Due to the six indexes, this translates to ~210k batched update operations per second, ~0.42 times the reference target.

+Setting the `batchSize` parameter to `100` leads to quads being imported in groups of 100, which boosts performance up to **~50k quads per second**, roughly ~0.6 times the reference target when accounting for the six indexes.

 [21mil-rdf]: https://github.com/dgraph-io/benchmarks/blob/master/data/21million.rdf.gz